HeinDuijf/DiversityAbility/README.md

 3. Teams consisting of a randomly selected agents.

-Preliminary findings suggest that there is no significant performance difference between these three teams.
+Preliminary findings suggest that there is no significant performance difference between these three types of teams.

-[//]: # (This repository contains the code for the agent-based model and simulations, for )

-[//]: # (producing some figures, and for the statistical analysis.
-To get a feel for the )

-[//]: # (agent-based model, click the picture below:)

 ## 1. Setup
 To run the project, you first need to install the required packages